Spinach and Ricotta Frittata

 1 small Onion (finely sliced)

-150g Ricotta Cheese (torn into small pieces)
+150g Ricotta Cheese (in teaspoon sized pieces)

 20g Parmesan (freshly grated)